Gans Creek Recreation Area: History

 The Gans Creek Recreation Area was acquired by the City of Columbia on September 14, 2007 for $8 million.
 It was named on July 21, 2008.
 The area purchased was forest and former pasture land, including a home.
 The limestone bedrock has formed karst topography, most notably Elbow Cave.

 On October 7, 2013, the city council of Columbia approved the development of 50-acres to build a park on the property.
 On May 3, 2010 the city council approved a plan to build seven multipurpose fields, athletic fields for baseball and softball, a dog park, and a playground, along with other amenities.
 By 2016, only five multipurpose fields had been constructed.
 Talks of building a cross country complex within Columbia occurred in the 2000s and the Gans Creek Recreation Area was selected as the site.
 Construction of the complex began in 2018.

 Activities

 Cross country

 The Gans Creek Recreation Area holds the Gans Creek Cross Country Course.
 It features a 500-meter straightaway at the start and two different sized loops, one 2 km and the other 3 km.
 The University of Missouri uses the track as its home cross country course.

 Championships

 The Missouri State High School Activities Association (MSHSAA), chose to move its cross country state championship meet to Gans Creek beginning in 2019.
 The high school state course had previously been located at Oak Hills Golf Center, in Jefferson City, since 1982.

-The course will host the 2025 NCAA Division I Cross Country Championships.
+The course hosted the 2025 NCAA Division I Cross Country Championships.